Johnson1602/programming-languages/README.md

 # Introduction

-Keep track of the process of learning how to do full stack with python.
+This repository keeps track of my learning process of different programming languages.

+Currently Python and Java.